dolittle007/dolittle007.github.io/_posts/2016-09-13-RNA-seq-analysis.md

 {% endhighlight %}
 #### Options
 `--bam` Input file is in BAM format.

 `--no-bam-output` Do not output any BAM file.

 `-p`  Number of threads to use.

 `--paired-end` Input reads are _paired-end_ reads.

 `--forward-prob` Probability of generating a read from the forward strand of a transcript.
-1: strand-specific protocol where all (upstream) reads are derived from the forward strand **(Ligation method)**; 0: strand-specific protocol where all (upstream) read are derived from the reverse strand **(dUTP method)**; 0.5: non-strand-specific protocol.[For strand issues discussion]({% post_url 2016-09-21-RNA-seq-strand-issues %} "RNA-seq strand issues")
+1: strand-specific protocol where all (upstream) reads are derived from the forward strand **(Ligation method)**; 0: strand-specific protocol where all (upstream) read are derived from the reverse strand **(dUTP method)**; 0.5: non-strand-specific protocol.
+[For strand issues discussion]({% post_url 2016-09-21-RNA-seq-strand-issues %} "RNA-seq strand issues")

 #### Output